uic-vis/project-3-team-cod/README.md

 - Weekends have less violations when compared to weekdays.
 - Reasons for Less violations on Weekends could be:
     People being on trips for weekends to different cities or resting at home (Not in rush for not being late to work).
-- From question 2 we saw Irving park has more violations when we brush that exact same irving park coordinates in this scatter, Saturday has most violations.

 **3.3.Questions - 3:**